15 players Arsenal have taken on trial – and how they fared

 Indeed, the Egyptian had spent most of the intervening period back at home with Al-Ahly, though he had briefly come back to the UK to help Hull City earn promotion to the top flight.

 The 2014 trial at Arsenal proved fruitless, and Fathy moved to Umm Salal in Qatar.
-He has since returned to Al-Ahly for a second spell.
+He since returned to Al-Ahly for a second spell and is still going at the age of 38, turning out for Egyptian side Pyramids.

 One of the few pre-Wenger trialists, Gullit was invited to Arsenal in the early 80s, while still on the books of Haarlem.